singer / storyteller / humorist / folk-theologian

-To book an event, you should have a minimum of 50 committed to attend.
-When planning an event months ahead, it is difficult to know exactly how many will participate.
-But a show of hands in Sunday School classes or better yet, a presentation and survey given to the older adults of the church will help give you the information to decide if you want to proceed.
-Finally, you will want to have a sign up process to be sure you have the support you need.
+To book an event, you will need a minimum of 30 planning to attend.
+But to be the best steward of your investment, 50 or more participants should be your goal.
+When booking an event months ahead, it is difficult to know how many will participate.
+A presentation and a show of hands in Sunday School classes and other senior organizations or gatherings can help you decide if you want to proceed.
+Finally, I strongly recommend a sign-up/registration process to track expectations and preparation.

-We will need a recreation/fellowship hall that can be secured and remain set up through out the event, Monday morning thru Wednesday noon.
+You will need a recreation/fellowship hall that can be secured and remain set up through out the event, Monday morning thru Wednesday noon.
+It also must be free of competing noise or movement during the sessions.
 Seating is at tables, and round tables are strongly suggested.
 We have used square tables when that was all that was available.
 Seating is 6-8 per table so, for a group of 80 the room would have to hold 10-12 tables with room to walk around.
-The number of tables you can get in the room will determining the max size of your group.
 For the gathering time and meals, the chairs are arranged around the tables.
-For the 10:00-12:00 class time, the participants shift their chairs around at the tables so that everyone can face the speaker.
+For the 10:00-12:00 class time, the participants shift their chairs at the tables so that everyone can face the front.

 Equipment & Materials

 I bring all the sound, stage and lighting equipment I need.
-I provide each participant a booklet of the Gospel stories I will be teaching along with the Bible texts and songs I will be using.
+I also provide each participant with a booklet of the Gospel stories I will be teaching along with the Bible texts and songs I will be using.
 I can use a stage if there is one but I also carry my own small riser/stage that can be put in place once we see the arrangement of the tables.
-If you like, table decorations would be nice, flowers or something festive.
+Table decorations would be nice, flowers or something festive.
 Dollar General has a variety of large round colored plastic tablecloths that will make the room look like a rainbow!
-I also suggest some sets of colored pencils and some coloring sheets on the tables for folks to doodle with.
+I also bring some sets of colored pencils and some coloring sheets on the tables for folks to doodle with.
 A final suggestion on materials, a snack and beverage table (coffee, donuts) for the pre-session gathering time.